Top 17 Software Developers in Turkey

 Azer Koculu

-Frustrated by a naming dispute, he boldly unpublished his tiny left-pad NPM package, which thousands of projects (including React and Babel) depended on, causing widespread build failures.
 This incident forced NPM to change its policies and sparked industry discussions on the fragility of software supply chains.
 Beyond left-pad, Koçulu has authored many Node.js modules and continues to create developer tools.
-His principled stand – rooted in open-source freedom – demonstrated the outsized impact a single Turkish developer can have on the global tech ecosystem

-- LinkedIn: Azer Koçulu
+- Linkedin: Azer Koçulu

 - X (Twitter): @azerkoculu

-- GitHub: azer
+- Github: azer

 Ahmet Alp Balkan